RobertCNelson/boot-scripts/tools/eMMC/mmc_usbflasher_example.md

 bmaptool: info: copying time: 1m 6.4s, copying speed 7.4 MiB/sec
 ```

-Step 2: You need to decide, usb or mmc mode for the flasher:

-usb mode: The 'usbflasher' will mount a USB drive (fat formated, windows/linux/mac), and read a 'job.txt' file, to write eeprom/emmc

 mmc mode: The 'usbflasher' will read 'job.txt' file off mmc, to write eeprom/emmc

 ```